Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

 ## Index Page: Sort Production Photos by Title

 Here I used bootstrap cards for the styling of the photo and description containers.
 This page is intended to show all the photos uploaded for each play in production.
-I managed this by using a hashset that selected unique names from the database and then it gets passed that into a loop, which iterated through each unique title and then called a nested loop.
+I managed this by using a hashset that selected unique names from the database and then passing that into a loop, which iterates through each unique title and then calls a nested loop.
 This loop compared each name for a match.
 If a match was found, it was added to the new list.
-This continued for each unique title name and then each new list of photos with titles that match would be displayed on the index page, using the HTML and Razor inside the second loop.
+This continued for each unique title name and then each new list of photos with titles that match would be displayed on the index page, using the form formatting and function in the nested loop.

 ```C#
 @model IEnumerable<TheatreCMS3.Areas.Production.Models.ProductionPhoto>